Ndawa99/ICDM-2025/plots/README.md

 ##  Notes

-- Not all TDS summary plots are shown in the paper, but **all are generated** to support reproducibility.
+- Not all plots are shown in the paper, but **all are generated** to support reproducibility only `diff` is in the paper.
-- `EL_diff` provide a clear view of how recalibration affects the alignment with true probabilities.
+- `diff` provides a clear view of how recalibration affects the alignment with true probabilities.
 - Histograms allow visual assessment of **calibration** across classifiers.

 ---